These Couples Prove Black Love is Real And Everlasting - E! Online

 Long before they were a couple, they were collaborators and friends.
 When Sean first asked Jhené out, she had a boyfriend and then when Jhené was single and feeling Sean, he was dating someone else.
 It wouldn't be until 2016 that the Twenty88 duo would get together as an official couple.
 It might have taken a while for this love to blossom, but it was well worth the wait.

 They met as teenagers at church but they wouldn't reconnect until years later as young adults.
-Ayesha was pursing a career in acting in Hollywood and Steph was in town for an award show.
+Ayesha was pursuing a career in acting in Hollywood and Steph was in town for an award show.
 The two started dating after that, have been married since 2011 and have three children together.

 Lebron and Savannah James